Trichuriasis: Life cycle

 Unembryonated eggs (unsegmented) are passed in the feces of a previous host to the soil.
 In the soil, these eggs develop into a 2-cell stage (segmented egg) and then into an advanced cleavage stage.
 Once at this stage, the eggs embryonate and then become infective, a process that occurs in about 15 to 30 days).
 Next, the infective eggs are ingested by way of soil-contaminated hands or food and hatch inside the small intestine, releasing larvae into the gastrointestinal tract.
 These larvae burrow into a villus and develop into adults (over 2–3 days).
 They then migrate into the cecum and ascending colon where they thread their anterior portion (whip-like end) into the tissue mucosa and reside permanently for their year-long lifespan.
-About 60 to 70 days after infection, female adults begin to release unembryonated eggs (oviposit) into the cecum at a rate of 3,000 to 20,000 eggs per day, linking the life cycle to the start.
+About 60 to 70 days after infection, female adults begin to release unfertilized eggs (oviposit) into the cecum at a rate of 3,000 to 20,000 eggs per day, linking the life cycle to the start.